callumhackett/obsidian_polka_theme/README.md

 If you install the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin, you will also get access to a menu that allows you to customize the background color palette, with independent settings for light and dark modes.

 Once installed, under `Style Settings > Polka Theme`, you can use sliders to adjust the hue, saturation, lightness and contrast of the background colors.
-You never have to worry about setting things up just right to avoid clashes, as your base color is used to generate a palette that applies to the whole user interface.
+You never have to worry about avoiding color clashes, as your base color is used to generate a palette that applies to the whole user interface.
 Here are some examples that took less than ten seconds to dial in:

 ![Style Examples](assets/background_customization.png)

 ## Code Block Customization

-When you install Style Settings, the menu also gives you a list of dedicated sub-themes that apply exclusively to code blocks.
+The menu available through Style Settings also gives you a list of dedicated sub-themes that apply exclusively to code blocks.
 Polka has nicely contrastive default colors but you can also use well-known schemes like Dracula, Gruvbox, Nord, One Dark and Solarized.
 [Let me know](https://github.com/callumhackett/obsidian_polka_theme/issues) if there's another palette you'd like me to include.

 ## Additional Customization Options